Development

 ### Libraries syntax

-This applies to the "List of sets" type keys.
-These keys hold list values, where each element has either of the below forms:
+This applies to the `List of sets` keys.
+These keys contain lists where each element follows one of the forms below:

 <table><thead><tr><th width="235">Key</th><th width="325">Form</th><th>Description</th></tr></thead><tbody><tr><td><p>– js_libraries</p><p>– js_thirdparty_libraries</p></td><td><pre><code>{src=&#x3C;URL|path>, [ATTRIBUTES]}

-The way Ubidots interprets these libraries keys and adds it to the Page's HTML document's `<head>` is as follows:
+Ubidots interprets these library keys and adds them to the Page HTML document's `<head>` as follows:

 ```html